nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `filter g/P2` will filter both of the student list and lesson list by grade of `P2` and display the corresponding entries in the respective list.
-* `filter l/Science` will filter the lesson list by subject of `Science` and display the corresponding entries in the respective list.
+* `filter s/Science` will filter the lesson list by subject of `Science` and display the corresponding entries in the respective list.

+### Viewing of lesson roster: `roster`

+Displays the student roster of a specified lesson in the student panel.

+Command Format: `roster INDEX`

+* Displays the student roster of the lesson of the specified `INDEX`.
+* The index refers to the index number shown in the displayed lesson list.
+* The index **must be a positive integer** 1, 2, 3, …

+Examples:
+* `roster 1` will display the students currently enrolled in the lesson indexed at `1` in the student panel.

 ### Clearing all entries : `clear`